JoryAlharbi/2024-25_GP_21/README.md

  ```bash
 Flutter run
    ```
-Additional Notes

-This app was built with Flutter.
+Rawe was built with Flutter.
 Make sure your Flutter environment is up-to-date.